 Using a website feedback tool that slides straight into your existing work processes has a slew of benefits.
 For one, there’s minimal interruption to ongoing work.
 Further, you don’t need to adopt new software, have all new notification emails and yet another platform to check every day.

 Userback does all of this.
 It’s exceedingly simple for users — just a quick screengrab and some text.
 It can be configured to be unobtrusive, but just obvious enough that someone looking for it will find it.
-It can also push website feedback through into whatever project management tool you’re using, whether that’s Asana, GitLab, Jira, Microsoft Teams, Trello, Basecamp or more — it’s all compatible with Userback.
+It can also push website feedback through into whatever project management tool you’re using, whether that’s Asana, Teamwork, GitLab, Jira, Trello, Basecamp or more — it’s all compatible with Userback.